vijaykothareddy/Data-Engineering/README.md

 *Amazon Web Services, Docker for Amazon Machine Images, Airflow on Ubuntu, Python IDE and BI tools*
   #### What i did

-  I choose managed services provided by Amazon, which are server less environments and offer greater capability at scale,
+  I utilized managed services provided by Amazon Web Services, which offer greater capability at scale,

   Data pipelines in this project uses, **Lambda** as a processing environment.
 To handle streaming data **Kinesis** will come to rescue and they acts as a buffer too.

-  Eventually data is stored in warehouses, NoSql or file system storage solution.
+  Eventually data is stored in warehouse, NoSql database or file system type of storage solutions.

-  Visualization tools or analytics products are connected to these datasources and used for data analytics.
+  Visualization tools or analytics products are connected to these data sources and used for data analytics.

   #### Conclusion